Topics

 P.J.
 Maddox

-Healthy Desk Mechanics: Get Fit While You Sit (virtual engagements only)
+Healthy Desk Mechanics: Get Fit While You Sit (Speaker: Patrice Winter)

 We spend so much of our life in a seated position (deskwork, driving a car, entertainment [movies, TV, sporting events]).
 Neck and back pain is rampant in the US.
 Our bodies are designed for movement.
 This session will address stretches, exercise and posture tips to avoid becoming a statistic.